jacomyal/sigma.js/plugins/sigma.plugins.activeState/README.md

  * The method returns the plugin instance.

 **addNeighbors()** : *sigma.plugins.activeState*
- * The method will set the neighbors of all active nodes as `active`.
+ * The method will set the neighbors of all active visible nodes as `active`.
  * The method returns the plugin instance.

 **setNodesBy( *function* )** : *sigma.plugins.activeState*
- * The method will set the nodes that pass a specified truth test (i.e. predicate) as `active`, or as `inactive` otherwise.
+ * The method will set the visible nodes that pass a specified truth test (i.e. predicate) as `active`, or as `inactive` otherwise.
 The method must be called with the predicate, which is a function that takes a node as argument and returns a boolean.
 The context of the predicate is ``sigma.graph``.
  * The method returns the plugin instance.

 Example: